195 - MINISTERIAL APPROVALS16

 1.

-Housing Development in the Affordable Housing Overlay, Mixed-Income Housing Overlay, or Housing Element Residential Overlay.
+Housing Development Projects located within the Affordable Housing Overlay, Mixed-Income Housing Overlay, or Housing Element Residential Overlay.

 2.